disha91100/Power-Platform-Admin-in-a-day/Administration-and-Governance/M02-HOL-Monitor.md

 1. Navigate in your browser to Power BI and **Sign in** with your lab credentials.

-2. When you see the You have an account with us, select Sign In again and then select Start.
+2. When you see that You have an account with us, select Sign In again and then select Start.

     ![](images/M02/M2-EX3-T2-S2.png)